Yellow Line (Mumbai Metro): Construction

 Yellow Line (Line 2) will be built in two sections - Dahisar-DN Nagar (Metro 2A) and DN Nagar-Mankhurd (Metro 2B).
 The MMRDA signed an agreement with the DMRC, appointing the latter as the implementing agency for the project on 12 December 2015.
 The DMRC was paid ₹334 crore for its services.
-The DMRC will have sole responsibility for civil and technical works and operations and maintenance on the Metro 2A corridor.
+The DMRC will have sole responsibility for civil and technical works, and operations and maintenance on the Metro 2A corridor.
 For the Metro 2B corridor, the MMRDA will carry out civil works, while the DMRC is tasked with technical work and operations and maintenance.
 In July 2018, the state government granted special planning authority status to the MMRDA in a bid to speed up implementation of metro projects.

 Metro 2A

 Metro 2A is 18.589 km long and connects Dahisar East to DN Nagar with 17 stations.
-Prime Minister Narendra Modi laid the foundation station for Metro 2A on 11 October 2015.
+Prime Minister Narendra Modi laid the foundation stone station for Metro 2A on 11 October 2015.
 The DMRC floated two tenders for the designing and construction of the corridor.
 The first package included the design and construction of a viaduct and 9 stations from Dahisar East to Dahanukarwadi, and the second package included the remaining viaduct and 8 stations from Valnai to Andheri West.
 J Kumar Infra Projects Limited was awarded both packages in June 2016, and carried out civil work, including viaducts and stations.
 The cost of the contract was ₹1300 crore, with J Kumar Infra bidding below the reserve price.

 Soil testing work along the corridor commenced in July 2016.
 Construction on the corridor began in November 2016.
 The corridor was scheduled to be commissioned in October 2019, but delays in procuring rolling stock and issues with civil works pushed the deadline to December 2020.
 The opening of the line was further delayed by the COVID-19 pandemic.
-As of 13 September 2017, 77% of the soil investigation work for pier foundation, 76% of barricading work, 37% piles, and 19% pile caps were completed, and 110 piers were cast, 75 pier caps erected, 26 U girders erected and work pile foundation work commenced for all 17 stations.
+As of 13 September 2017, 77% of the soil investigation work for pier foundation, 76% of barricading work, 37% of piles, and 19% of pile caps were completed, and 110 piers were cast, 75 pier caps erected, 26 U girders erected and work pile foundation work commenced for all 17 stations.
 In April 2019, the MMRDA issued tenders for the rooftop solar PV power projects at stations on Metro 2A.
 Track laying work on the line began in June 2019.